MicrosoftDocs/Viva/Viva/engage/campaigns.md

 - MET150
 ---

-# Set up and manage campaigns in Viva Engage
+# Set up and manage campaigns in Engage

 Campaigns are an interactive way to drive employee engagement.
 They provide power to build company culture, community, and belonging.
 Microsoft 365 Global admins, Engage admins, and corporate communicators can create, manage, and delete campaigns.

 Creating and viewing the campaign landing page and analytics from the campaign management dashboard is only available to licensed admin users.
 Unlicensed network, global, and engage admins can only access the campaign management dashboard and delete campaigns that were created by licensed admins or corporate communicators.

 ## Set up a campaign
-In the Viva Engage Teams application, select the ellipses button from the top navigation menu to expose the admin option.
+In the Engage Teams application, select the ellipses button from the top navigation menu to expose the admin option.
 Select **Admin** to go to the [Viva Engage admin center](/viva/engage/eac-as-access-eac).

 [![Screenshot of the entrypoint into the Viva Engage admin center.](/viva/media/engage/admin/admin-entrypoint.png)](/viva/media/engage/admin/admin-entrypoint.png#lightbox)